This page contains affiliate links. Please read our disclosure for more info.

 Baan KanTiang See Villa Resort is located at Kantiang Bay on the southwest coast of Koh Lanta.
 You can reach Koh Lanta in 2-3 hours from Krabi by private or shared minibus or ferry.
 You can get to Krabi by overnight bus or short flight from Bangkok.

-A villa costs from 3000 baht ($96) in the off season (May-October) which for a family or two couples is a bargain.
+A villa costs from 5000 baht ($162) in the off season (May-October) which for a family or two couples is good value.
 The villas can accommodate up to eight people (maximum four adults) with extra mattresses available.

 Thank you to the lovely staff at Baan KanTiang See who provided our villa.